OmegaZeron/Oracle-of-Seasons-AP-Poptracker-Pack/README.md

 Shapes:
 - Square - Check
-- Diamond - Information
+- Diamond - Information, or progress towards a check
 - Trapezoid - Randomized entrance

-Make sure to reach the Diamonds and Trapezoids and mark down the information they give you, these affect logic
+Make sure to reach the Diamonds and Trapezoids and mark down the information they give you, these affect logic!

 ## Connecting to Archipelago
 Click the AP button in the top left of the window.
 Enter your server:port (most likely archipelago.gg:PORT_NUMBER), then enter your slot name (the name in your YAML file), then the server password (empty if there isn't one).
-Afterward, the AP button should turn green, which means you're now auto-tracking.
+Afterward, the AP button should turn green, which means you're now auto-tracking

 ## Archipelago Compatibility Chart
 | apworld Version |   Pack Version  |